Ads

 Egg Magazine, published by Forbes, was a short-lived magazine lasting only a year.
 It aimed to attract the readers of Interview, Details and L.A.
 Style—it never took off.
 Entertainment Weekly called it a magazine ““going after Fogey Hipsters”.
 The New York Times quotes an ad executive saying “Egg unfortunately never found its way.
 It never became hot”.

-I came across the April 1990 issue of Egg while I was going through some piles of old magazines I had saved.
+I came across the April 1990 issue of Egg while I was going through piles of old magazines I had saved.
 The cover is long gone and many pages were cut up from collages I used to make, but I was able to find a few old ads from 1990s NYC.

 First up is an ad for The Academy, Mars and Quick.
 At the time these venues were the latest projects of the club impresario Rudolf Piper—the man behind Danceteria, Palladium, The Tunnel and more!